BestTimesToVisit.com Logo

 Delhi Metro

-Delhi's extensive metro system is the quickest way to navigate the city, connecting major areas and reducing travel time significantly.
-It's clean, efficient, and affordable, especially during peak hours when traffic is heavy.
-Multiple lines cover most tourist spots.
+Delhi's extensive metro system is the quickest way to navigate the city, connecting major areas and tourist spots.
+It's clean, efficient, and affordable, especially during peak hours when traffic is horrendous.
+Different lines cater to various parts of the city.

 Auto-rickshaws (Tuk-tuks)